Skip to content

 bool bool

-True if the Future is resolved, False otherwise.
+True if resolved, False if still pending.

 result